2025-26 Student Handbook & Calendar

 Media and News on Campus

 The All State is produced by students and publishes online during the fall and spring semesters when classes are in session online at www.theallstate.org.
 The All State has served the APSU campus as its independent student news source since 1930.
-The All State is operated and produced by students who are advised by the Coordinator for Student Publications and Communications.
-One of its purposes is to provide a forum for the expression of student opinion as well as disseminate timely news, features and more to the APSU campus.
+The All State is operated and produced by students who are advised by the Coordinator for Student Publications.
+One of its purposes is to provide a forum for the expression of student opinion, as well as disseminate timely news, features and more to the APSU campus.

 Enrolled students of any major or experience level may apply to join The All State staff, which includes reporters, photographers, editors, social media, multimedia, design, copy editors, advertising sales, and other positions.
 Applications are available online at www.apsu.edu/student-pubs.
-For more information, call 931-221-7375 or email studentpublications@apsu.edu.
+For more information, email studentpublications@apsu.edu.

 Radio: WAPX-FM/Magic 91.9

-WAPX-FM, MAGIC 91.9 is a noncommercial outreach of the Department of Communication.
-MAGIC 91.9 operates 24/7 providing a wide variety of music, news, public affairs and sports programming for the Clarksville- Montgomery County community.
-Communication students work on-air, and use studio facilities to complete audio production assignments, as well as develop public service and public affairs programming for the station.
+WAPX-FM, MAGIC 91.9 is a noncommercial outreach platform for the Department of Communication.
+MAGIC 91.9 operates 24/7, providing a wide variety of music, news, public affairs and sports programming for the Clarksville- Montgomery County community.
+Communication students work on-air and use studio facilities to complete audio production assignments, as well as develop public service and public affairs programming for the station.
 Communication students also have the opportunity to work on-air as board operators, disc jockeys and sports announcers for Govs Sports.
-Students enrolled as a Major or Minor in Communication are eligible to participate in station activities.
+Students enrolled as communication majors or minors are eligible to participate in station activities.
 Dr. David von Palko is the General Manager of 91.9 FM.
 For more information, call 931-221-7205 or email vonpalkod@apsu.edu.
 Students are also welcome to check out the station Facebook page @wapxfm919.

 Television: APSU-TV

-APSU-TV features state-of-the-art digital studios with master control located on campus in the Music/Mass Communication building and sports broadcasting complex in the Dunn Center.
+APSU-TV features state-of-the-art digital studios with master control located on campus in the Music/Mass Communication Building and the Dunn's Center sports broadcasting complex.
 APSU-TV broadcasts locally and throughout middle Tennessee and can be viewed on CDE Lightband 9, Spectrum 192 and U-Verse 99.
 APSU-TV offers locally-produced news, public affairs, entertainment shows, sports broadcasts and special events (including APSU Commencement broadcasts and local high school graduation ceremonies).
-Some programming is streamed online as well as showcased on our YouTube channel for viewing from any location.
+Some programming is streamed online and showcased on our YouTube channel for viewing from any location.
 Students work as directors, on-air talents, producers and broadcast technicians.

-APSU-TV produces all of its programming in High Definition and provides broadcast media and sports communication students an opportunity to work with video productions starting their freshman year.
+APSU-TV produces all of its programming in high definition and provides broadcast media and sports communication majors an opportunity to work with video productions starting from their freshman year.
 Kathy Lee Heuston serves as the general manager and Steve Sawyer serves as the operations coordinator.
 For more information, contact leek@apsu.edu or sawyercs@apsu.edu.

 Online